 Sternal dehiscence is a rare but serious complication after sternotomy.
 In case of reduced bone vitality, efforts of sternal refixation can pose a challenging problem.
 When the bone is very osteopenic, simple techniques of rewiring are associated with the high rate of recurrence.
-In such cases muscle flaps or mesh grafts can be used to close the sternal defects (8).
-However, in the long-term many patients complain of chronic pain in the chest and back due to sternal instability (9).
-It is generally accepted that limiting relative motion between broken segments of the bone is beneficial for rapid bone healing.
-Moreover, approximation of the sternal edges is mandatory in order to reduce tension on the pectoralis muscular flap, thus facilitating healing.
-Therefore, a solid thoracic refixation is preferable (10).
-The sternal closure systems consisting of titanium reconstruction plates, cables and screws perform a transverse rib-to-rib stabilization without the adhesiolysis of the substernal area, extending the zone of fixation beyond the fractured sternum to the ribs laterally where the bone quality should be better (5).
+In such cases, muscle flaps or mesh grafts can be used to close the sternal defects [8].
+However, in the long-term, many patients complain of chronic pain in the chest and back due to sternal instability [9].
+It is generally accepted that limiting the relative motion between the broken bone segments is beneficial for a rapid bone healing.
+Moreover, the approximation of the sternal edges is mandatory in order to reduce tension on the pectoralis muscular flap, thus facilitating healing.
+Therefore, a solid thoracic refixation is preferable [10].
+The sternal closure systems consisting of titanium reconstruction plates, cables, and screws perform a transverse rib-to-rib stabilization without the adhesiolysis of the substernal area, extending the zone of fixation beyond the fractured sternum to the ribs laterally, where the bone quality should be better [5].

-The STRATOS has been recently introduced to treat the chest wall deformities such as pectus excavatum, to stabilize the fractures after thoracic trauma or to reconstruct the chest wall after removal of a tumoral mass surgically (9, 10).
+The STRATOS has been recently introduced to treat chest wall deformities such as pectus excavatum, to stabilize the fractures after a thoracic trauma or to reconstruct the chest wall after removal of a tumoral mass surgically [9, 10].

-Each implant consists of two rib clips straightunited by a connecting titanium bar.
-The three different angulations of the clips and the adjustable length of connecting bar allow using this system for any anatomical situations.
+Each implant consists of two rib clips straight-united by a connecting titanium bar.
+The three different angulations of the clips and the adjustable length of the connecting bar allow using this system for any anatomical situations.
 The use of titanium as a biological prosthesis is well established.
-Titanium rapidly forms an oxide layer that is highly corrosion-resistant.
-It has the highest strength-toweight ratio of any metal.
-Titanium can integrate with bone.
-This is reliant on osteoblasts attaching to the titanium surface and eventually forming mineralized bone in continuity with the implant, which then is less likely to "loosen" over time (9, 11).
+Titanium rapidly forms an oxide layer which is highly corrosion-resistant.
+It has the highest strength-to-weight ratio of all metals.
+Titanium can integrate with a bone.
+This is reliant on osteoblasts attaching to the titanium surface and eventually forming a mineralized bone in continuity with the implant, which then is less likely to "loosen" over time [9, 11].

 Another advantage of titanium is its relative non-interference with cross-section imaging.

-It produces fewer artefacts than steel because it is less dense; this is important since reduced artefacts permit more accurate three-dimensional reconstruction, which may be important in subsequent clinical management.
-Besides, titanium is nonferromagnetic, allowing patients to be examined with magnetic resonance imaging (MRI) (12).
+It produces fewer artefacts than steel, because it is less dense; this is important, since reduced artefacts allow a more accurate three-